-The Guernsey Observatory is currently the location of an all-sky camera, one of a network of such cameras placed by the University of Hertfordshire.
-It has been in operation since 09 August 2011, taking pictures of the entire night sky every couple of minutes, uploading them to a website in real time, archiving them, and creating a nightly video, which is itself uploaded to the website.
-These images and videos can be accessed at http://star.herts.ac.uk/allsky/index.php?c=5.
-(Note June 2015: Because of computer failure, the camera has not been operating since 01 May.
-Archived images and videos are still available on that website.)
+From 09 August 2011 to 30 April 2015 the Guernsey Observatory was the location of an all-sky camera, one of a network of such cameras placed by the University of Hertfordshire.
+It took pictures of the entire night sky every couple of minutes, uploading them to a website in real time, archiving them, and creating a nightly video, which was itself uploaded to the website.
+The archived images and videos can be accessed at http://star.herts.ac.uk/allsky/index.php?c=5.

 Here are some pictures of the camera, and some of the interesting images which have been recorded.